digitalearthafrica/deafrica-scripts/README.md

+# DE Africa Tools

-# A bunch of scripts
+A repository of scripts and tools used by DE Africa.

-Miscelaneous debris, mostly.
+Currently there are two types:

+* Monitoring tools
+* Data tools

+TODO: document the tools!